CFitzsimons/Git-Translator/README.md

 http://git-scm.com/downloads

-The second thing you will need to do is update your path variables to include the bin directory or generally have the git toolset accessable though standard command prompt.
+The second thing you will need to do is update your path variables to include the bin directory or generally have the git toolset accessible though standard command prompt.
 I can only assume the steps are the same for Linux, if they are not leave a comment/email me and I'll spin up a VM then update the doc.

-If your not too sure if this part was done correctly, open up commmand prompt (Windows Key + R then type CMD) and in the window type git.
+If your not too sure if this part was done correctly, open up command prompt (Windows Key + R then type CMD) and in the window type git.
 You should get a list of git commands if git is setup correctly.

 Compiling and running
 ---------------------